intel/wult/docs/wult-deploy.rst

-usage: wult deploy [-h] [-q] [-d] [--kernel-src KSRC] [--local-build] [--tmpdir-path TMPDIR_PATH] [--keep-tmpdir] [-H HOSTNAME] [-U USERNAME] [-K PRIVKEY] [-T TIMEOUT] [--skip-drivers]
+usage: wult deploy [-h] [-q] [-d] [--kernel-src KSRC] [--local-build] [--tmpdir-path TMPDIR_PATH] [--keep-tmpdir] [-H HOSTNAME] [-U USERNAME] [-K PRIVKEY] [-T TIMEOUT]

-Compile and deploy wult helpers and drivers to the SUT (System Under Test), which can be can be either local or a remote host, depending on the '-H' option.
+Compile and deploy wult drivers to the SUT (System Under Test), which can be can be either local or a remote host, depending on the '-H' option.
 By default, everything is built on the SUT, but the '--local-build' can be used for building on the local system.
 The drivers are searched for in the following directories (and in the following order) on the local host: ./drivers/idle,
 $WULT_DATA_PATH/drivers/idle, $HOME/.local/share/wult/drivers/idle,
 /usr/local/share/wult/drivers/idle, /usr/share/wult/drivers/idle.
-The
-wult tool also depends on the following helpers: wult-freq-helper, These helpers will be compiled on the
-SUT and deployed to the SUT.
-The sources of the helpers are searched for in the following paths (and in the following order) on the local host:
-./helpers, $WULT_DATA_PATH/helpers, $HOME/.local/share/wult/helpers,
-/usr/local/share/wult/helpers, /usr/share/wult/helpers.
-By default,
-helpers are deployed to the path defined by the 'WULT_HELPERSPATH' environment variable.
-If the variable is not defined, helpers are deployed to '$HOME/.local/bin', where '$HOME' is the home directory of user 'USERNAME' on host 'HOST' (see '--host' and '--username' options).

 OPTIONS *'wult* deploy'
 =======================